TillF/WASA-SED/docs/index.md

 60	15	8	0	0	0
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
 *acud*: Total number of reservoirs in the size classes \[-]

-Example: The sub-basin with the Map-ID 60 has 15 and 8 reservoirs of the size classes 1 and 2, respectively.
+Example: The sub-basin with the ID 60 has 15 and 8 reservoirs of the size classes 1 and 2, respectively.
 Therefore, there is no reservoir of size classes 3 to 5 for that sub-basin.
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise, an error message occurs.
 Sub-basins without networks of small reservoirs must not be entered in the file.

 **17)** ```lake_frarea.dat``` <br>
 (optional)